babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

    * :ref:`profiles-definition`

-The profile is a group of authorization and access rights to the data.
+The profile is an entitlement group, each with specific access rights to the database.

-Each user is linked to a profile to define the data he can see and possibly manage.
+So, each user is linked to a profile which defines the data he can see and possibly manage.

 .. rubric:: Display format